From a translation booth in Las Vegas to a regulated-finance design system

 Regulatory rules are design specifications, not legal paperwork.

-The designers who treat compliance as a gate at the end of the process ship late and argue with legal.
-The designers who treat it as a design input from day one ship on time and have legal as an ally.
+Designers who treat compliance as a gate at the end ship late and argue with legal.
+Designers who treat it as a design input from day one ship on time and have legal as an ally.
 In regulated finance, compliance UX is UX.

 02 · Density

 Density is not the problem.
-Unstructured density is the problem.
+Unstructured density is.

 A trader's screen is dense by necessity, not by accident.
-The job isn't to remove information; the job is to make the existing information faster to parse.
-I learned this the hard way by pulling a redesign in 2022 (Chapter 2) and I've never forgotten it.
+The job isn't to remove information; it's to make the existing information faster to parse.
+I learned this the hard way by pulling a redesign in 2022 — and I've never forgotten it.

 03 · Metrics